r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 describes.
 The names of the components are slightly different and are expected to change over time, but are similar to those in Rtools42 and are documented in the individual scripts.

-Once a testing version of Rtools in ucrt3 will require special handling when building R, R packages, or particularly adapting R packages, and it will be stable enough at least for testin, it will be documented here.